UreekaBiz/pm-devtool/src/notebookEditor/extension/excalidraw/README.md

 # Excalidraw

-This extension adds support for an embedded Excalidraw editor
+PoC of an embedded Excalidraw editor inside ProseMirror